Psychology and Counseling Faculty

 Faculty, Psychology

-Marcz has worked as a school counselor for both primary and secondary school students in international schools in Switzerland and Cuba.
-She is a qualified international psychology educator with experience teaching various psychology curricula, specializing in neurodivergent education.
+Marcz maintains a private practice counseling adolescents and adults and has served as a school counselor in Switzerland and Cuba.
+She is an international psychology educator specializing in diverse curricula and neurodivergent education.

 Agnese Mariotti